kaicataldo/findabuddy-v1/README.md

          petfinder_key: ' '
      };

-To change the geographic region the app searches simply replace the location parameter (in this case, new%20york%20ny, but I believe it also accepts ZIP codes) with another location in the Petfinder URL in findabuddybot.js:
+To change the geographic region the app searches simply replace the location parameter (in this case, new%20york%20ny, but I believe it also accepts ZIP codes) with another location in the Petfinder URL variable in findabuddybot.js:

-     var url = 'http://api.petfinder.com/pet.find?key=' + petFinderKey + '&animal=dog&location=new%20york%20ny&count=1&offset=' + offset + '&output=full&format=json';
+     url = 'http://api.petfinder.com/pet.find?key=' + petFinderKey + '&animal=dog&location=new%20york%20ny&count=1&offset=' + offset + '&output=full&format=json';

 Lastly, you'll need to find something that runs the script at a regular interval.
 I used the Heroku Scheduler add-on, which runs a node command at whatever interval you specify.
 Do be careful with this - Twitter has guidelines about what they think consitutes spam.
 Learn more about these guidelines <a href="https://dev.twitter.com/overview/terms/policy">here</a>.

-This project is dedicated to Henri, who reminds you to please adopt instead of buying!
+This project is dedicated to Henri (<a href='https://twitter.com/henri_thoughtz'>@henri_thoughtz</a>), who reminds you to please adopt instead of buying!